gregv21v/Chem-Lab/README.md

 <strong> TODO:</strong>
 - Tanks
-  - Make it so that liquids can only enter sided tanks through an open side. (partly done way done)
+  - Make it so that fluids can only enter sided tanks through an open side. (partly done way done)
-  - Make it so tanks can hold multiple different liquids of different densities.
+  - make it so that fluids can pass through pipes again

 - Create the liquid distributor pipe
 - Create the liquid sorter pipe